oresat/oresat-firmware/README.md

 west flash --runner openocd
 ```

-### Segger J-Link

-In order to flash and debug the NXP MCXN947, you will need a Segger J-Link debugger
-and install the required J-Link software.

-Visit [Segger J-Link Downloads], download the latest J-Link software for your OS,
-and follow their installation instructions.

 ## Tools

-- [clang-format]: Used to auto format the code.
-Can be installed with
-  the `clang-format` package.
+Use [clang-format] to auto format the code.
+It can be installed with the `clang-format` package.

 ### CAN Tools